Songkran (Thailand): Controversies

-Accidents
+Roadway fatalities

 Police statistics show that the death toll from road accidents doubles during the annual Songkran holiday.
 Between 2009 and 2013 there were about 27 road deaths per day during non-holiday periods and an average of 52 road deaths per day during Songkran.
-Thailand has the second-highest traffic fatality rate in the world, with 44 deaths per 100,000 residents.
+Thailand has among the highest traffic fatality rates in the world, along with Liberia, Congo, and Tanzania.
 Approximately 70–80 percent of the accidents that occur during the long holiday period are motorcycle accidents.
 About 10,000 people per year die in motorcycle accidents.

 The National Council for Peace and Order (NCPO) says a total of 110,909 people were arrested and 5,772 vehicles impounded at road safety checkpoints across the country between 9–16 April 2016.
 In 2018 the number of offenders arrested at 2,029 checkpoints had risen to 146,589.
 Of these, 39,572 had failed to wear crash helmets and 37,779 carried no driving licence.
-Reacting to the numbers, the prime minister "ordered stricter enforcement of the law"; the interior minister said he would "propose greater efforts in raising awareness as an additional measure, insisting that traffic laws were [already] strictly enforced"; and deputy prime minister Prawit Wongsuwan said he would "work harder to ensure motorcyclists wore helmets."
+Reacting to the numbers, the prime minister "ordered stricter enforcement of the law"; the interior minister said he would "propose greater efforts in raising awareness as an additional measure, insisting that traffic laws were [already] strictly enforced"; and deputy prime minister Prawit Wongsuwan said he would "work harder to ensure motorcyclists wore helmets".